 Cloud

-You’re probably already on the cloud – even before the pandemic, 85% of contractors either already had or planned on shifting to cloud-based software solutions.
-There are tons of benefits for SMBs using the cloud, including flexibility, cost savings, and increased scalability.
+You’re probably already on the cloud.
+There are tons of benefits to using the cloud, including flexibility, cost savings, and increased scalability.
 They only increase for construction companies with mobile sites where it’s impractical to have physical documents.

 But all of this only comes when you’re integrating your cloud technology properly.
 If you’re not careful, it’s too easy to get technology that lacks interoperability, leading to cloud sprawl.
 If the point of the cloud is to ensure that information easily flows between all programs, you need specialists on board who can make those connections happen.